-Evaluate how frequently you’ll need to pump in public, and in which setting that’s most likely to occur.
+Evaluate how frequently you’ll need to pump in public, and in which settings it’s most likely to occur.
 Choose your pump accordingly.

-- A manual pump is silent and discreet.
-It takes more physical effort than an electric pump and is not as efficient; this may be a good option for the mom who might be embarrassed by the noise and attention an electric pump may draw, or the mom who does not expect to need to pump frequently.
+- A manual breast pump is silent and discreet.
+While it takes more physical effort than an electric pump and is not as efficient, it may be a good option for the mom who is embarrassed by the noise and attention an electric pump may draw, or the mom who does not expect to pump frequently.

-- An electric pump that also has a battery compartment is able to be used in any location without the need for a power source.
+- An electric pump with a battery compartment can be used anywhere without the need for a power source.
 This may be a good option if you expect to pump frequently and aren’t sure whether an electrical outlet will always be available.

-- An electric pump paired with either a car adapter or a car power converter is a good option for those who expect that they will most likely need to pump in the car and don’t want the potential added expense of purchasing batteries for their pump.
+- An electric pump paired with either a car adapter or a car power converter is a good option for those who need to pump in the car and don’t want the added expense of purchasing batteries for their pump.

-If the pump comes with a car adapter accessory, it will plug directly into the car’s cigarette lighter.
-If no adapter is available for your breast pump model, then use a car power converter plugged into the cigarette lighter; the pump will then plug into the converter just like any other outlet.
+If the pump comes with a car adapter accessory, it will plug directly into the car’s power outlet.
+If no adapter is available for your breast pump model, use a car power converter plugged into the power outlet.
+Your breast pump will then plug into the converter just like any other outlet.